plan-be/iode/api/LEC.md

  - table of LNAME's
  - executable expression described above

-## Groups of variables and functions
+## LEC: groups of variables and functions

-The group of variables and functions for managing LEC expressions is divided into the categories below:
+The variables and functions for managing LEC expressions are divided into the categories below:

-- variables defining the LEC syntax
+- Variables defining the LEC syntax
-- utilities: memory allocation / error management
+- LEC utilities: LEC memory allocation + LEC error management
-- compiler: to check the syntax of a LEC expression and to produce a precompiled structure (CLEC)
+- LEC compiler: to check the syntax of a LEC expression and to produce a precompiled structure (CLEC)
-- linker: to link the CLEC structure to the variables and scalars in KDB's
+- LEC linker: to link the CLEC structure to the variables and scalars in KDB's
-- execution: to calculate the value of a CLEC expression in the context of specific KDB's
+- LEC execution: to calculate the value of a CLEC expression in the context of specific KDB's
-- virtual functions: functions that can be rewritten for use in other contexts than KDB databases
+- LEC virtual functions: functions that can be rewritten for use in other contexts than KDB databases

 ## Variables defining the LEC syntax

 The LEC syntax depends on variables defined in l_token.c.
-These variables are also related to #defined in iode.h.
+These variables are also related to #define's in iode.h.

-      - L_TABLE:      keywords recognised is a LEC expression, like '+' or 'ln'
+      - L_TABLE:      keywords recognised in a LEC expression, like '+' or 'ln'
       - L_PRIOR:      table of the operator execution priorities (which one is executed first, second...)
       - L_MIN_FARGS:  table of minimum number of arguments for the math functions (like log())
       - L_MAX_FARGS:  table of maximum number of arguments for the math functions
       - L_MIN_TARGS:  table of minimum number of arguments for the time functions (like grt())
-      - L_MAX_TARGS:  table of minimum number of arguments for these functions
+      - L_MAX_TARGS:  table of minimum number of arguments for the time functions
       - L_MIN_MTARGS: table of minimum number of arguments for the functions with multiple time expressions
-      - L_MAX_MTARGS: table of minimum number of arguments for these functions
+      - L_MAX_MTARGS: table of minimum number of arguments for the functions with multiple time expressions

 These variables may be changed but with some care.